-Melatonin is a widely distributed substance in nature that performs various functions, in the animal kingdom as well as in the plant one.
+There melatonin it is a widely diffused substance in nature that performs various functions, in the animal kingdom as well as in the vegetable one.

 Discovered in 1958, in animals it plays the role of hormone, which intervenes in the regulation of circadian rhythms; in vegetables, on the other hand, it is a powerful antioxidant.

-Today melatonin is widely used as a food supplement, especially with the aim of counteracting mild sleep disorders - even in children and the elderly - but not only.
+Today the melatonin it is widely used as a food supplement, especially with the aim of counteracting mild sleep disorders - even in children and the elderly - but not only.

 In this article, after a brief general smattering, we will go into more detail about the functions and benefits, the dosages and any side effects.